The Ultimate Guide to Studio Headphones

 Do I need a headphone amplifier?

 My Sennheiser HD650 is 300 ohms.
-I plug them into the headphone socket on my sound card, which works with a wide range of impedances.
-I’m happy with this quality of sound.
+I plug them into the headphone socket on my audio interface, which works with a wide range of impedances.
+I’m very happy with the quality of the sound.

 If I was plugging them into my Mac laptop or iPhone, they’d still work fine, just a little quieter.